Transfiguration Cathedral, Odesa

-The Transfiguration Cathedral in Odesa is the Orthodox Cathedral in Odesa, Ukraine, dedicated to the Transfiguration of Jesus and belongs to the Ukrainian Orthodox Church (Moscow Patriarchate).
+The Transfiguration Cathedral (Спасо-Преображенський собор) is the Orthodox Cathedral in Odesa, Ukraine, dedicated to the Transfiguration of Jesus and belongs to the Ukrainian Orthodox Church (Moscow Patriarchate).

 History

 The first and foremost church in the city of Odesa, the cathedral was founded in 1794 by Gavril Bănulescu-Bodoni.
-Construction lagged several years behind schedule and the newly appointed governor of New Russia, Armand-Emmanuel de Vignerot du Plessis, Duc de Richelieu, employed the Italian architect Francesco Frappoli to complete the edifice.
+The construction started on November 14, 1795 following the project by Vikentiy Vanrezant, with the church originally dedicated to Saint Nicholas.
+Construction lagged several years behind schedule and the newly appointed governor of New Russia, Armand-Emmanuel de Vignerot du Plessis, Duc de Richelieu, employed the Italian architect Francesco Frappoli in 1798 to complete the edifice.

-The cathedral was designated the main church of New Russia in 1808.
+The church was designated as a cathedral in 1800.
+Three of its altars were consecrated in 1808, when the church was renamed to the Transfiguration Cathedral.
 It was continuously expanded throughout the 19th century.
-The belltower was built between 1825 and 1837, and the refectory connecting it to the main church several years later.
-The interior was lined with polychrome marble, and the icon screen also was made of marble.
+The belltower was built between 1827 and 1837 (architects Francesco Frappoli and Giorgio Torricelli), and the refectory connecting it to the main church was constructed in 1842.
+The interior was lined with real and artificial marble, and the iconostasis also was made of marble.
+Minor additions were made to the building until 1903, when it reached its final form.

 Several churches in the region, including the Nativity Cathedral in Chişinău, were built in conscious imitation of the Odesa church.
 The cathedral was the burial place of the bishops of Tauride, including Saint Innocent of Kherson, and Prince Mikhail Semyonovich Vorontsov, the famous governor of New Russia.

-The original structure was demolished by the Soviets in 1936.
-It was rebuilt starting from 1999.
-The new cathedral was consecrated in 2003.
-The remains of Prince Vorontsov and his wife were reburied in the cathedral.
-There is a statue of him on the cathedral square.
-On 11 November 2023 the monumental status of this sculpture was scrapped in order to comply with 2023 derussification-laws.

-The cathedral bells are controlled by an electronic device capable of playing 99 melodies.

-On July 23, 2023, the cathedral was severely damaged by a Russian missile attack.
-UNESCO strongly condemned repeated attacks by Russia on World Heritage sites in Ukraine, including the Transfiguration Cathedral.